BlueRiverTech/quanser-openai-driver/docs/envs.md

 - Reset starts the pendulum from the bottom (at rest).
 - The task is to flip up the pendulum and hold it upright.
+- Episode ends once the theta angle is greater than 90 degrees.
 - Reward is a function of the angles theta (arm angle) and alpha (pendulum), and the alpha angular velocity.
     - Encourages the the arm to stay centered, the pendulum to stay upright, and to stay stationary.